sandoschwert/running-app/README.md

 ### Project Pitch

 Need extra motivation to help you log the miles?
 Watch you and your team progress on your way to Chicago, to San Francisco, to Tokyo, to the moon!
+Similar to [Moon Jogger](http://www.moonjoggers.com/) but way better, and free!

 ### Pick a destination and start running
 * Madison to Miami -> 1,528.2 miles